 On top of that, the following four no annual fee cards earn points that can be converted into Ultimate Rewards points at a 1:1 ratio in conjunction with one of the above cards:

-- The Chase Freedom FlexSM (review) offers 5x points in rotating quarterly categories, on up to $1,500 of spending per quarter, plus 3x points at drugstores; the card has no annual fee
+- The Chase Freedom FlexSM (review) offers 5x points in rotating quarterly categories, on up to $1,500 of spending per quarter, plus 3x points at drugstores

-- The Chase Freedom Unlimited® (review) offers 3x points at drugstores and 1.5x points on everyday spending; the card has no annual fee
+- The Chase Freedom Unlimited® (review) offers 3x points at drugstores and 1.5x points on everyday spending

-- The Ink Business Unlimited® Credit Card (review) offers 1.5x points on everyday spending; the card has no annual fee
+- The Ink Business Unlimited® Credit Card (review) offers 1.5x points on everyday spending

-The Southwest Premier Card is a great mid-range credit card.
-It has an exceptional welcome bonus, plus ongoing perks that justify the annual fee, between the 6,000 Rapid Rewards points annually, and the EarlyBird check-ins.
+The Southwest Premier Card is a solid mid-range credit card.
+It has a great welcome bonus, plus ongoing perks that justify the annual fee, between the 6,000 Rapid Rewards points annually, and the EarlyBird check-ins.
 However:

 - I’d argue that the $149 annual fee Southwest Priority Card is worth it for just about everyone, given the huge incremental benefits (an extra 1,500 points, plus a $75 annual Southwest credit, and more)